aalejunior/Juniorkk/README.md

 # Wrong is to think you know everything.

-- 🌱 I’m currently learning everything that i can 🤣
+- 🌱 I’m currently learning: Javascript 🤣
 - ⚡ Fun fact: I love to draw and drink coffe

 ---